clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 ## Higher level abstractions
 With the core api abstractions in place, an easy abstraction is `Reflector<K>`: an automatic resource cache for a `K` which - through sustained `watch` calls - ensures its cache reflect the `etcd` state.
 We have [talked about Reflectors earlier](/post/2019-04-29-rust-on-kubernetes); so let's cover Informers.

+**EDIT**: Informers and Reflectors were deprecated as of 2020 in  favour of the `kube-runtime` crate.

 ### Informers
 An informer for a resource is an event notifier for that resource.
 It calls `watch` when you ask it to, and it informs you of new events.
 In go, you [attach event handler functions](https://engineering.bitnami.com/articles/a-deep-dive-into-kubernetes-controllers.html) to it.
 In rust, we just pattern match our `WatchEvent` enum directly for a similar effect: